ericmarrone/first-ajax/README.md

 4. Response Content - Wow what a ride!
 I came all the way from the server!

 ## Step 4
 3. 500 - Internal Server Error

+## Step 6
+2. Ping results in "Wow what a ride!
+I came all the way from the server! ".
+Pong results in server error.